Statutes of Limitations on Nursing Home Neglect & Abuse Cases

 If you try to file a nursing home abuse lawsuit after the deadline, your case will be rejected.

 Statutes can range between 1 and 6 years depending on the state.
 Most states set their statute of limitations at 2 or 3 years for personal injury cases.
-However, some states allow more or less time to file cases if a person died than if they were injured but survived.
 Statutes of limitations also can change over time as laws are updated.

 Get a free case review to see if you can file a lawsuit before time runs out.

 Why Is There a Statute of Limitations?

 While some might think that statutes of limitations are inconvenient, they play an important role in protecting legal rights.
 By limiting how long someone has to file a lawsuit, it ensures that enough evidence will still be available so a case can be fairly built.

 If too much time passes, witnesses may not properly remember the events of a case and some may even pass away.
 This is very true in cases of nursing home abuse, as victims and witnesses are often older people.

 Evidence may also get moved, cleaned up, destroyed, or otherwise lost as time goes on.

 Navigating limitations can be confusing, but our specialists keep it simple.
 Call (800) 896-7040 and we can walk it through with you.